sascha432/ArduinoFlashStringGenerator/README.md

 lib_deps = ArduinoFlashStringGenerator

 extra_scripts =
-    pre:scripts/spgm_extra_script.py
+    pre:.../ArduinoFlashStringGenerator/scripts/spgm_extra_script.py
-    post:scripts/post_extra_script.py
+    post:.../ArduinoFlashStringGenerator/scripts/post_extra_script.py
 ```

+`...` is the location where ArduinoFlashStringGenerator is installed.
 The configuration options can found in this `platformio.ini`.
 All variables start with `custom_spgm_generator.`

 ### Required include directories